Cyber and Data Privacy Due Diligence

-This evaluation should consider not only relevant laws and regulations but also industry best practices, contractual obligations and public representations (e.g., whether internal policies and procedures align with public-facing privacy notices or past statements on the Target company's data practices).
-Attention should be given to Targets that are in one of the US industries, such as healthcare, that are subject to higher data protection standards.
-The evaluation should further consider whether the policies and procedures are based on a comprehensive risk assessment of the company or appear to be off-the-shelf policies that do not address the Target's risk profile.
+This evaluation should consider not only relevant laws and regulations but also industry best practices, contractual obligations and public representations (e.g., whether internal policies and procedures align with public-facing privacy notices or past statements on the Target company’s data practices).
+Attention should be given to Targets that are in one of the US industries that are subject to higher data protection standards, such as healthcare.
+The evaluation should further consider whether the policies and procedures are based on a comprehensive risk assessment of the company or appear to be off-the-shelf policies that do not address the Target’s risk profile.

-As part of this process, the diligence team should also review historical policies and procedures to determine whether there is any legacy risk of complaints or violations.
-In that regard, how often the Target's policies and procedures are reviewed and updated can serve as an indicator of the attention the Target pays to data protection.
-Generally, policies and procedures should be reviewed annually to ensure they remain adequate for the company in light of any changes to its legal or contractual obligations as well as any new risks or vulnerabilities identified (e.g., as a result of a new business initiative).
+How often the Target’s policies and procedures are reviewed and updated can also serve as an indicator of the attention the Target pays to data protection.
+Generally, policies and procedures should be reviewed annually to ensure they remain adequate for the company in light of any changes to its legal or contractual obligations as well as any new risks or vulnerabilities that have been identified (e.g., as a result of a new business initiative).
 Some policies may also have internally mandated review cycles.
-Outdated policies and procedures, in particular policies and procedures that pre-date significant legislative developments, may be a red flag that warrants investigation and remediation.
+Outdated policies and procedures, in particular policies and procedures that predate significant legislative developments, may be a red flag that warrants investigation and remediation.

 How does the Target collect and store PII?